-The MAM program is also home to two affiliated research centers and laboratories: Future Tenant Art Space and Arts Management and Technology Laboratory (AMTLab).
-Future Tenant hires MAMs to ideate, plan, and execute artistic programming.
+The MAM program is also home to two affiliated research centers and laboratories: Amplifi and Arts Management and Technology Laboratory (AMTLab).
+Amplifi will be on hiatus for the 2022-2023 academic year.
 AMTLab hires a Chief Editor (who is eligible for partial tuition fellowship during 2nd year), Chief Coordinator (work-study), and numerous research associates and writers (for academic credit).